 What is Würstel?

 Würstel is a sausage made with pork and beef.
 It’s usually encased in a sheep’s intestine.
 Würstel is smoked before serving!

-Well… there’s many places.
+Well… there are many places.
 I personally recommend getting it at Bitzinger, which is one of the top places to get Würstel in Vienna.
-There’s good reason for this!
-It’s super affordable, since nothing is more than €4.
+There’s a good reason for this!
+It’s super affordable since nothing is more than €4.